 What makes a vehicle a collector car?
 This is as broad as the expression that it’s in the “eye of the beholder.”
 However, two main ideas permeate the vintage car market.
-The more rare the car the more collectable it is.
+Generally, if the car is rare, it is more collectable.
 The second idea depends on the market.
 The more in demand the greater the value.
-But, market forces are not easy to spot without hindsight.
+But market forces are not easy to spot without hindsight.

 What is important?
 The number one rule is “keep it stock.”
 That is, do not change the engine, the body design, radio, or anything else.
 A hemi engine in a Model T kills the value.
 Next in line is keeping the vehicle operational and attractive.
 Big dents and rust spots will ruin its value.
 Keep all of the accessories that went with the car.
 Some of the fancy radiator caps or hood ornaments may be worth as much as the car.
 The third is documentation.
 Keep as many ownership records, manuals, parts lists, and detailed repair records as you can.
 For example, having the car owned by a famous person can be more important than the car itself.
 Photographs of the vehicle from purchase to current are a good idea.
 Winning awards in car shows is helpful and more than just bragging rights.
 Winning awards indicate that experts in the field have inspected the car.

 One of the greatest benefits of car collecting is the socialization.
 Almost every city has car clubs.
-Many meet once a week for breakfast and a diner.
-Many clubs form caravans to car shows.
+Many clubs meet once a week for breakfast.
+Some clubs form caravans to drive to upcoming car shows.
 The Hot August Nights in Reno is one of the largest car shows.
 Finding a car show near you is a click away at Car Show Radar. or Car Show Safari.
 The Classic Car Club organization is a gem for contacts.
-The GoodGuys is the grand daddy of car shows and has great contacts on every aspect of car collecting, including the best classic car insurers, repair shops, available parts, etc.
+The GoodGuys is the granddaddy of car shows and has great contacts on every aspect of car collecting, including the best classic car insurers, repair shops, available parts, etc.

 Find a name that fits.
 How about branding your car “Tiny Bubbles”?
 That could describe what you see in your rear-view mirror when you cross over the winning line.
 Have fun in finding your car’s name.
 Shoot Quorvita an email if you find a great brand.